akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 ### k-medoids clustering

-The basic idea of k medoids clustering in this context is to pick a pre-determined k nodes as "centers" , put them into k different clusters, then assign every other node to the nearest center.
+The basic idea of k medoids clustering in this context is to pick a pre-determined k nodes as "centers", put them into k different clusters, then assign every other node to the nearest center.
 In a k-means algorithm, in the next iteration, we would determine a "center".
 This is done by finding the means of each cluster.
 However, this would require us to provide co-ordinates, which is something we do not have for this problem.
 Instead, the k medoids algorithm simply picks the node that is closest to the center to be the new center.
 For every node, we calculate the sum of its distance to every other member of its cluster.
 Then for each cluster, pick the node with the smallest sum of distance to be the new medoid, then carry out the next iteration.

 1. Randomly assign k nodes as medoids of k clusters
 2. Assign every other node to cluster of its closest medoid
-3. For each cluster:
-  1. For each node in cluster:
+3. For each cluster: and for each node in cluster

-    1. Calculate sum of distance between node and all other nodes in cluster
+    a.
+Calculate sum of distance between node and all other nodes in cluster
-  2. Set node with smallest sum of distance as new medoid
+    b.
+Set node with smallest sum of distance as new medoid
 4. Repeat steps 2-3

 Calculating the sum of distance for every node in the graph is an expensive operation that runs in O(n^2) time, where n is the maximum number of nodes in a cluster.
-Instead of calculating all sum of distance, we can instead use a greedy approach, step 3-1 then becomes:
+Instead of calculating all sum of distance, we can instead use a greedy approach, step 3-a then becomes:

-1. For each node in cluster:
-  1. Calculate sum of distance
+1. For each node in cluster, calculate sum of distance
-  2. If new sum of distance < old sum of distance:
-    1. Set node as new medoid
+2. If new sum of distance < old sum of distance, then set node as new medoid
-    2. break

 The main advantage of this method over the others is its ability to re-allocate nodes into different clusters.
 For the given algorithm and hierarchical clustering, once a node is in a cluster, it will never be re-allocated.
 With k medoids however, the algorithm will constantly re-assign nodes into the most appropriate cluster.